vlstill/presentations/memics2015/pres.md

 ## Explicit-State Model Checking

 \begin{minipage}[t][18em]{\textwidth}
-    explores all relevant outcomes of program:
+    explores all relevant outcomes of a program:
     \pause
     \begin{itemize}
         \item starts from an initial state